 The Psychology of Space: Why Good Design Feels Effortless

-When you walk into a room and immediately feel at ease, there’s something deeper at play than just good looks.
-Architecture, layout, light, and materials all quietly shape how your mind and body respond.
-Good design doesn’t just look effortless &
+When you walk into a room and immediately feel at ease, something more than good looks is at work.
+Architecture, layout, light, and materials shape how your mind and body respond before you consciously assess anything.
+Good design doesn’t only

 Permits, Plans, and Patience: Navigating NYC’s Department of Buildings Like Someone Who’s Done This Before